 Failure to Notify

 It is your responsibility to notify CCPF that you returned to work.
 You can face serious financial consequences if you don’t follow the provisions of the law that apply to receiving a public pension while working for a public sector employer.

 CCPF is required to recoup any pension payments you received when they should have been stopped.
 This can potentially add up to a large overpayment, which you may have to reimburse by personal check or will be first collected from any future pension payment.
-It could take a long time to recover the overpayment.

 In summary, it is your responsibility to inform CCPF that you returned to work